 Grabbing a pumpkin spice latte in the colder months is another perk to train commuting, and with the table seats, working on my economics assignment whilst listening to Bombay Bicycle Club was just perfect.

-Initially, this was somewhat relaxing, but a few weeks into the semester, the sickness bug kicked in, plus shorter days meant that travelling became a burden with no-social life to accredit for.
+Initially, this was somewhat relaxing, but a few weeks into the semester, the sickness bug kicked in, plus shorter days meant that travelling became a burden.
+With no social life to credit for it.

 The only benefit I saw from commuting was an increased bank balance plus timekeeping skills which is essential to the “uni-lifestyle” actually.